rohansingh/rohansingh.github.com/source/_posts/2011-12-06-thoughts-on-home-walls-setting.markdown

 Chris and a friend handled most of the construction of the structure, which took about 40 hours in total.
-I think the most time-consuming part of the process — aside from waiting forthe deck paint to dry – was drilling each of the dozens upon dozens of holes and installing a t-nut in each.
+I think the most time-consuming part of the process — aside from waiting for the deck paint to dry – was drilling each of the dozens upon dozens of holes and installing a t-nut in each.

 As I mentioned earlier, the incline is adjustable.
 Originally we had a 15°